MarcusPianco/photo-storage-api/README.md

     }
 }
 ```

-3) Change the node command {... `node server.ts` ...} in package.json to
+3. Change the node command {... `node server.ts` ...} in package.json to
    `nodemon server.ts`

 Eslint: Standardization os source code, this plugn is very usefull when we are developing in a team or open source colaboration projects.

 Install: `yarn add -D eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin --save-dev`

 Configuring: 1) Execute the command: `yarn eslint --init` or `npm eslint --init`

-2) Choice the 3rd option "To Check syntax, find problems, and enfor..." and press enter
+2. Choice the 3rd option "To Check syntax, find problems, and enfor..." and press enter
-3) Select "JavaScript modules `(import/export)`" and press "enter"
+3. Select "JavaScript modules `(import/export)`" and press "enter"
-4) Choice "None of these" and press enter
+4. Choice "None of these" and press enter
-5) Select "Node" option, you need to use "space" in the keyboard to select "Node option".
+5. Select "Node" option, you need to use "space" in the keyboard to select "Node option".
 Please unselect the "Browser" option if selected.
-6) Choice the use a "Popular style guide", and press enter
+6. Choice the use a "Popular style guide", and press enter
-7) Select "Standard option", and press enter.
+7. Select "Standard option", and press enter.
-8) Choice configuration file format, please select "java Script" option, and press enter.
+8. Choice configuration file format, please select "java Script" option, and press enter.

 To wait the library installs
 Obs:.
 If you want to use only yarn to manage of the libs, you need to remove the "package-lock.json" and run the command: `yarn` in the project folder and the yarn will go to capture the new dependencies installed with `npm`.

 Editing .eslint file:

-Ddd the codes bellow in your .eslint file.
+Add the codes bellow in your .eslint file.

 ```
 module.exports = {